Isaac Sorensen and the Sorensen Family: Jacob Frederick Sorensen

-In the bed rooms there were two levels of beds; the lower beds were used by the young children and the upper ones for the older children.
-The other three wings were used for farm machinery, hay, grain, and cattle.
+In the bedrooms there were two levels of beds: the lower beds were used by the young children and the upper ones were for the older children.
+The other three wings held farm machinery, hay, grain, and cattle.
 The inside of the buildings formed a court or yard.
 Outside of the buildings the people had their gardens, farms, and pastures.
 The children started to school around seven years of old.
 They were taught reading, writing, and arithmetic.
 The Danish language was exhaustively learned.

-In 1854, Brother Fjeldsted of Logan and his companion first preached the Mormon Gospel to the Nicolai Sorensen family.
-Soon after that he sold his farm and went underway to America.
+In 1854, Brother Fjeldsted of Logan and his companion first preached the Mormon gospel to the Nicolai Sorensen family.
+Soon after that, they sold their farm and went underway to America.
 They sailed across the ocean in the sailing vessel Westmorland in 1857.
-Once they arrived in Philadelphia and the Sorensen family went by train to Iowa where they purchased a wagon and two teams of oxen to cross the plains to Utah.
-Once the Sorensen’s reached Utah and they went to Mill Creek and built a home on the farm of a friend, a Mr. Jensen whom father had known in Denmark.
+Once they arrived in Philadelphia, the Sorensen family went by train to Iowa where they purchased a wagon and two teams of oxen to cross the plains to Utah.
+Once the Sorensen’s reached Utah, they went to Mill Creek and built a home on the farm of a friend, a Mr. Jensen whom the father had known in Denmark.

-Early in 1859, his father, Nicolai Sorensen, Peter and Isaac Sorensen and others came north into Cache Valley, Utah.
-The town of Wellsville, Logan, and other towns had been settled on the east side of Cache Valley, but they followed the western side and located at Mendon.
+Early in 1859, Nicolai, Peter, Isaac, and others came north into Cache Valley, Utah.
+Wellsville, Logan, and other towns had been settled on the east side of Cache Valley, but Nicolai and his two sons followed the western side and located Mendon.
 Later in the year they came back to Salt Lake and their family moved to Mendon.
 They lived in the fort for some time.
 It was two rows of houses running east and west through the public square.

 Jacob Frederick Sorensen was an active LDS church member all his life.
-In 1898, he accepted a Mormon mission to fill a mission in the North Western States.
-He left his wife and ten children, the oldest, Fred was twenty-two, and Claud was only six months of age.
+In 1898, he accepted a Mormon mission call to in the North Western States.
+He left his wife and ten children; the oldest, Fred, was twenty-two, and the youngest, Claud, was only six months of age.
 In 1900, Jacob returned home.
-Soon after this, he was called to work in the Logan Temple for two years from 1906-1907.
+Soon after this, he was called to work in the Logan Temple for two years from 1906 to 1907.
 He was a member of the LDS Sunday School for almost seventy years, and an officer for twenty-two years, as well as, a ward teacher for nearly fifty years.
 He later stayed at his daughter’s — Mrs. Zina Blanchard.